rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 As we said from the start, this document will only get you started with LibreNMS.
 There are a large number of additional configuration items, an extensive API (Application Programming Interface), an alerts system that provides a huge number of options for delivery, called "Transports", and much more.

 We will not create any alert rules.
 Instead we will edit the built-in alert rule "Device Down!
 Due to no ICMP response"  that is pre-configured out of the box.
-For "Transports" we are going to stick with "Mail", which is just email.
+For "Transports" we will stick with "Mail", which is just email.
 Just know that you are not limited.

 Mail must be working to use email for our transport.
-To get this going, use this [Postfix Procedure](../email/postfix_reporting.md).
+Use this [Postfix Procedure](../email/postfix_reporting.md) to get this going.

 Run through that procedure to configure postfix so that it will properly identify where the messages are coming from, but you can stop after the configuration process and come back here.

 ### Transports

 We need a way to send out our alerts.
 As noted earlier, LibreNMS supports a huge number of transports.
-We will do our email alert, which is defined as the "Mail" transport.
+We will do our email alert defined as "Mail" transport.
 To set up the transport:

 1. Go to the dashboard
 2. Let your mouse hover over "Alerts"